iroaek/APM-game/APM_TeStEr/README.md

 - Introduce multiple difficulty levels with varying square visibility durations.
 - Save high scores for players to track their performance.
 ## **License**
-This project is licensed under the MIT License.
-You are free to modify and distribute this software as per the license terms.
+This project is freware.
+You are free to modify and distribute this software as you want.